Ahrefs vs Semrush — Which Should You Use?

 Keyword clustering in Ahrefs

-Additionally, when testing the Semrush keyword clustering tool, I found that some of the the topic suggestions and keywords surfaced were not always as relevant as I’d like; I had to eyeball the output carefully to ensure that the suggestions were a good fit for my cluster content.
+Additionally, when testing the Semrush keyword clustering tool, I found that some of the the topic suggestions and keywords surfaced were not always as relevant as I’d like; I had to study the output carefully to ensure that the suggestions were a good fit for my cluster content.

-Overall the Ahrefs topic clustering tool is simply more intuitive and it’s easier to make sense of its output.
+Overall the Ahrefs topic clustering tool is simply more intuitive, and it’s easier to make sense of its output.

 Banner advert for Semrush